 These solutions offer lots more practicality, they’re also hardwearing and durable, secure, weatherproof, and in many cases, they may not affect your economy too much either – it really is a win-win.

 I’ve briefly touched on the effect on fuel economy, and it’s true that any carrier, box or even roof rack will have an effect.
-But these days, we’re talking maybe 1-2mpg, and the noise level doesn’t rise significantly either, which used to be a big minus point for anything that you placed on the exterior of the car – it’s all about aerodynamics now, and they work.
+But these days, we’re talking maybe 1-2mpg, and the noise level doesn’t rise significantly either.
+This used to be a big minus point for anything that you placed on the exterior of the car.
+It’s all about aerodynamics now, and they work.

-You should think about how much extra space you need – enough for maybe a suitcase, or perhaps enough extra room for the whole family and their family, with a few extra ‘essentials’ packed in for good measure.
+You should think about how much extra space you need.
+Do you need enough for maybe a suitcase, or perhaps enough extra room for the whole family and their family, with a few extra ‘essentials’ packed in for good measure?
 Of course, the size of the carrier has an impact on the pricing, which if I’m honest, is blatant profiteering, but that’s just the way it is, unfortunately.

 Thought needs to be given as to whether you already have a roof rack or roof bars, and if you don’t, do you want to purchase them separately, or do you never want to fit anything like them to your car?
 Even if you don’t have bars or a rack, there are still rooftop carriers available to you, usually called a ‘roof-bag.
 It just simply straps to the car, usually through the door openings.

 One final thing to think about … overall vehicle height.

 The Best Rooftop Cargo Carriers